jonvnadelberg/slsa/docs/spec/v1.0/principles.md

 systems.
 In this way, SLSA is able to scale to support hundreds of thousands of software projects with a near-constant amount of central work.

-We have no option but to manually analyze and reason about the behavior of some number of trusted *systems*, such as change management, build, and packaging systems.
+We manually analyze and reason about the behavior of some number of trusted *systems*, such as change management, build, and packaging systems.
 There will always be some trusted computing base on which we rely for security.
 We need to analyze and reason about this computing base to convince ourselves that it meets our security needs.
 Such analysis is difficult and expensive.
-We cannot possibly harden and audit thousands of bespoke build systems.
+We cannot harden and audit thousands of bespoke build systems.
 We can, however, do this for a small number of general purpose systems.

 Once we have a set of trusted systems, we can verify the supply chain of